TemperWorks/laravel-dbmask/readme.md

   from production.users
 ```

 This view behaves a lot like a filtered table.
 All select queries to the view pass through the `select` filter, onwards to the production database.

-Writing hundreds of `create view` statements, and running them manually each time you update your database isn't feasible though.
+Writing hundreds of `create view` statements, and running them manually each time you update your database isn't feasible though, and that's where this package offers a solution.

 #### Live masked views & Materialized indexed masked views